ankane/multiverse/README.md

 [Rails fixtures](https://guides.rubyonrails.org/testing.html#the-low-down-on-fixtures) work automatically.

 **Note:** Referential integrity is not disabled on additional databases when fixtures are loaded, so you may run into issues if you use foreign keys.
+Also, you may run into errors with fixtures if the additional databases aren’t the same type as the primary.

 ### RSpec